acgodson/fluence-task/README.md

 Active users are displayed on the network and points are awarded for each sustainable action.

-## Aqua  Service/functions to save user-list
+## Aqua & Fluence-JS

 This idea leverages on the userList-inmemory service deployed on a fluence node from the Fluence-JS template at https://github.com/fluencelabs/fluent-pad.git

-## Returning a list of each user's score
+# Returning a list of each user's score

 ```
 service UserScores("user-scores"):